 To do so, you must tag your website with “Hreflang” tags.
 These are bits of code by which you specify which different URLs on your websites should be served in a different language, or the same language but targeted at a different region (“en-us” for searches in English from the USA, “de-at” targeting German speakers in Austria, and so on).

 Hreflang is also useful to avoid duplicate content issues.
 For example, if you have the same content in English on different URLs aimed at the UK, the US, and Australia, the difference on these pages might be as small as a change in prices and currency.
 Without Hreflang, Google might not understand what you’re trying to do and see all pages as duplicate content.
 With Hreflang, you make it very clear to the search engine that these different pages are (almost) the same content, just optimised for different countries and languages.
 Therefore, we use Hreflangs tags which are meant to organise content by different languages, multiple regions with the same language, or one region with different languages.

-If, like most websites nowadays, your website is mobile responsive, you will not have many problems; however, make sure your website continues to offer a great user experience on mobile with no hidden materials, no annoying pop ups which cover the whole mobile screen and are impossible to minimise and – most of all – that mobile page load speed is good or you might lose ranking and traffic.
+If like most websites nowadays, your website is mobile responsive, you will not have many problems.
+However, make sure your website continues to offer a great user experience on mobile with no hidden materials, no annoying pop-ups which cover the whole mobile screen and are impossible to minimise and — most of all — that mobile page load speed is good.
+Otherwise, you might lose ranking and traffic.
 Consider also which mobile devices are most popular in different countries and test how your website delivers on those devices.

 Giuseppe Baggiani is the knowledgeable and experienced Head of Digital Marketing and European Business Development at Broadley Speaking.

 Broadley Speaking work with leading B2B companies across the globe, discovering fresh business growth opportunities and sell their services to senior decision-makers.